awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-managed-policies.md

 You can attach the `AWSResourceAccessManagerResourceShareParticipantAccess` policy to your IAM identities\.

-This policy provides principals the ability to accept or reject resource shares that are shared with this AWS account, and to view details about thise resource shares\.
+This policy provides principals the ability to accept or reject resource shares that are shared with this AWS account, and to view details about these resource shares\.
 It doesn't provide any ability to modify those resource shares\.

 It does this by granting permission to run some `ram` operations\.